 WHAT YOU NEED TO KNOW:

-A minimally invasive maze procedure is an endoscopic surgery done to treat atrial fibrillation.
+A minimally invasive maze procedure is used to treat atrial fibrillation.

 WHILE YOU ARE HERE:

 - Informed consent is a legal document that explains the tests, treatments, or procedures that you may need.
 Informed consent means you understand what will be done and can make decisions about what you want.
 You give your permission when you sign the consent form.
 You can have someone sign this form for you if you are not able to sign it.
 You have the right to understand your medical care in words you know.
 Before you sign the consent form, understand the risks and benefits of what will be done.
 Make sure all your questions are answered.

 - An IV is a small tube placed in your vein that is used to give you medicine or liquids.

 - Cardiac catheterization is a procedure done to find the cause of and treat a heart condition.
 A thin, bendable tube inserted into an arm, neck, or groin vein is moved into your heart.
 Your healthcare provider may use an x-ray to guide the tube to the right place.
 Contrast liquid may be put into your vein so the pictures show up better on a monitor.